paddelkraft/embed-images/README.md

 > embed image files in markdown as base64

-Takes a markdown file with images referenced by file and embeds the image content as `base64`.
+Takes a markdown file with local images referenced by file and embeds the image content as `base64`.
 Useful if you want to render standalone markdown files without serving or hosting individual image files.
-Currently only handles `png` files.

 ## install